 What Are the Top 3 Bank Risks in Panama?

 The top bank risks in Panama are the same as many other countries, including credit risk, liquidity risk, interest rate risks, and reputation risks.
 Other countries typically need to be concerned with foreign exchange risk as well.
-However, since the second official currency of Panama is USD, this risk is limited.
+However, since the second financial tender and currency of Panama is USD, this risk is limited.
 That said, the reputation risk of Panama is higher than it might be in other countries.
 And, due to a lack of deposit insurance, deposit risk is also a factor that should be considered.
-So, before opening a business, personal, or private bank account in Panama, it’s important to understand the risks you could face.
+So, before opening a business, personal, or a high-end savings account like a private bank account in Panama, it’s important to understand the risks you could face.

 Can a US Citizen Open a Bank Account in Panama?

 Yes, a US citizen can open a bank account in Panama.
-In fact, US citizens can even open personal bank accounts 100% remotely.
+In fact, US citizens can even access individual financial resources by opening a personal bank account in Panama 100% remotely.
 This is true both for US citizens residing in the United States or those residing outside of the United States.
-Additionally, companies and wealth management entities owned by US citizens can also qualify to open business accounts in Panama.
+Additionally, companies and wealth management entities owned by US citizens can also qualify for commercial financing by opening a business bank account in Panama.
 This is especially true if there is a clear demonstrable tie to the country of the region.

 What Are the Main Risks in the Banking Industry in Panama?